elamaran619/amazon-quicksight-user-guide/doc_source/connecting-to-saas-data-sources.md

 # Creating a Data Source & Data Set from SaaS Sources<a name="connecting-to-saas-data-sources"></a>

 To analyze and report on data from software as a service \(SaaS\) applications, you can use SaaS connectors to access your data directly from Amazon QuickSight\.
-The SaaS connectors simplify accessing 3rd party application sources using OAuth, without any need to need to export the data to an intermediate data store\.
+The SaaS connectors simplify accessing 3rd party application sources using OAuth, without any need to export the data to an intermediate data store\.

 You can use either cloud\-based or server\-based instances of the SaaS\.
 To connect to an SaaS that is running on your corporate network, you need to make sure that the DNS name of your SaaS is accessible to Amazon QuickSight over the network\.
 If Amazon QuickSight can't access the SaaS, it generates an unknown host error\.